mukhomorr/Hopomics/README.md

 A repository dedicated to data, related to omics studies _Humulus lupulus_ and related products by our group.
 We've recently published a paper in MDPI and few works are pending to be submitted.
 Here you can acces related processing scripts and files.
 We also publish here a _in-house_ fragmentation spectra database, which was constructed based on FBMN results obtained aftes Cascade cultivar profiling.
 More data on this study is going to be published soon.
-### Hopomics: _Humulus lupulus_ brewing cultivars classification based on LC-MS profiling and nested feature selection.
+Data presented in the "FBMN" folder is associated with recently submited article.
+Scripts for database creation, database itself and script for retention time calculation basedon SMRT dataset are presented in dedicated folders.

-### R scripts may be used for fully data processing from raw data to peak table, including peak integration & alignment, QC-XGB signal correction and nested feature selection.
+ R scripts may be used for fully data processing from raw data to peak table, including peak integration & alignment, QC-XGB signal correction and nested feature selection.

 ## Citation:
 > [Ikhalaynen Y. A., Plyushchenko I. V., Rodin I. A. (2022).
 Hopomics: *Humulus lupulus* Brewing Cultivars Classification Based on LC-MS Profiling and Nested Feature Selection.
 Metabolites, 12(10), 945.](https://www.mdpi.com/2218-1989/12/10/945)